bcc-code/bcc-membership-docs/data-structures-and-scopes.md

   }
 ```
 ###### `members.read_membership`
-Caution: `church.org` property is depricated and will be removed soon
+Caution: `church.org` property is deprecated and will be removed soon
 ```json
   {
     "personID": 54512,